nus-sps/workshops-R/sps_workshops/Darren_test.md

 ## Beautifying the graphs

-If you were Ronald Fisher and wanted to present about the positive correlation of Sepal Length with Petal Length by using the graph presented above, you will probably be shot.
+If you were Ronald Fisher and wanted to present about the positive correlation of Sepal Length with Petal Length by using the graph presented above, you will probably not succeed in getting your point across.

 Luckily, since most of the R community have agreed that base R plotting is terrible for presentations.
 A very handy package called `ggplot2` was created.